DevMizeKR/332project/Weekly Report/Week6.md

   * Fix the misunderstood parts of distributed sort : order of sorting phase

 ### DevMizeKR
+  * Tried to Implement Sample gRPC Communication Code & Test on SSH

 ### ldm0902
   * Get familiar with project structure (directory)